Olsson-Materials-Modelling/Vitriflow/README.md

 lmp: /lib64/libc.so.6: version `GLIBC_2.34' not found
 ```

-This is a silent conda solve/scoping issue: the selected LAMMPS binary requires newer glibc symbols than the.
+This is a silent conda solve/scoping issue: the selected LAMMPS binary requires newer glibc symbols than the default system libraries provide.

 For these systems, use the RHEL 8 robust MPI environment: